Glumboi/GlumSak/README.md

    # 1.3.0.2-(1.3 Preview2):
      - Updated the update changelog to be displayed in a webbrowser control, this is to display larger changelogs
      - Fixed an issue that caused GlumSak to launch in ryujinx mode even though yuzu mode was activated with the last session

-For this build, only an installer is provided!

 # I recommend to not install GlumSak in a directory that needs admin rights to acces it, it can cause multiple errors!

 # What is GlumSak?